How to Install Samba on Ubuntu

 Networking

-Use the Networking subsection to configure network interfaces that Samba binds to.
+Use the Networking subsection to configure network interfaces to which Samba binds.
 Networking contains two parameters:

-• The first parameter, interfaces, sets the network interface for Samba to bind to.
+• The interfaces parameter sets the network interface for Samba to bind to.

-• The second parameter, bind interfaces only, ensures that Samba only binds to the interfaces listed in the file.
+• The bind interfaces only parameter ensures that Samba only binds to the interfaces listed in the file.
 The parameter should always be set to yes.

 To set the interfaces parameter, first check the available interfaces with the ip command: